AyushSharma64047/AyushSharma64047/README.md

 - 👋 Yo, I’m Ayush
 - 👀 I’m interested in programmin' 🐍
-- 🌱 I’m currently learning mistakes...
+- 🌱 I’m currently learning ethical mistakes...
 - 💞️ I’m lookin' to collaborate on nothin'...
 - 📫 How to reach me ?
 Anonymous Is The Identity...